Shu244/clouDL/streamline/README.md

 The key "epochs" should be used and managed via <code>Manager.add_progress(key, value)</code>.
 This will help restarts start on the proper epoch.
 If not used, an approximate start epoch will be calculated, which relies on existing progress and epochs starting at 0.

+The user will likely have to update the startup.sh